-Passau is considered as a heaven by its inhabitants.
+Passau is considered heaven by its inhabitants.
 This is because the city of Passau lies at a point where three rivers connect such as the Danube, The Inn, and The Ilz.
 Moreover, it lies adjacent to the border of Austria.

-Most people find the name Munich synonymous with Oktoberfest because, during the month of October, the city Munich gets overcrowded with beer lovers from all over the world, who gather there with the locals to show their passion and love for beer.
+Most people find the name Munich synonymous with Oktoberfest because, during the month of October, the city of Munich gets overcrowded with beer lovers from all over the world, who gather there with the locals to show their passion and love for beer.

 Moreover, Munich has some other spectacular sights that are a perfect balance between the elements of industrialization and historical monuments.
 Those places have to be visited to see the real beauty of them such as Munich Residenz, BMW Welt, Allianz Arena, New Town Hall, Saint Michael’s Church, Rathaus, and much more.

-Last but not the least Bayreuth is a perfect place for anyone whose love for the respected composer, Richard Wagner is immense.
+Last but not least Bayreuth is a perfect place for anyone whose love for the respected composer, Richard Wagner is immense.

 Richard Wagner lived in the town until he died in Bayreuth and there he composed many great tunes.
-The thing that makes it so special for music lovers is because every year, a festival is held in which the famous tunes of Richard Wagner are performed in the operas.
+The thing that makes it so special for music lovers is that every year, a festival is held in which the famous tunes of Richard Wagner are performed in the operas.

 Such places are scattered all over Bavaria, and this is where you will require our experienced private tour guides.